Mohammad-Ibtesam/secure-sense/README.md

   - Advanced *LBPH Face Recognition Algorithm*
   - Face Recognition Accuracy Rate of 90.80%
   - Realtime Multi-Face Recognition
-  - Versatile for both Schools and Offices
+  - Versatile for both Schools and Offices\n

 ### **How to Use:**
   #### **1. Installation:**